40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 - the azure standard load balancer only supports tcp and udp protocols (https, dns, ssh, ...). to create a highly available architecture where you can use other protocols an architecture with the sdn connector failover is preferred. more details can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/components)
 - in case of failover the azure load balancer will send existing sessions to the failed vm as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).
-- the template will deploy standard f4s vms for this architecture. other vm instances are supported as well with a minimum of 4 nics. a list can be found [here](https://docs.fortinet.com/document/fortigate-public-cloud/7.4.0/azure-administration-guide/562841/instance-type-support)
+- the template will deploy standard f4s vms for this architecture. other vm instances are supported as well with a minimum of 4 nics, or 3 nics when the `fortiGateHAPortMode` parameter is set to `3-NIC` (requires fortios 7.0.1 or later). a list can be found [here](https://docs.fortinet.com/document/fortigate-public-cloud/7.4.0/azure-administration-guide/562841/instance-type-support)
 - licenses for fortigate
   - byol: a demo license can be made available via your fortinet partner or on our website. these can be injected during deployment or added after deployment. purchased licenses need to be registered on the [fortinet support site](http://support.fortinet.com). download the .lic file after registration. note, these files may not work until 60 minutes after its initial creation.
   - payg or ondemand: these licenses are automatically generated during the deployment of the fortigate systems.